How to be a Good CatholicHow to be a good Catholic

 New American Bible, Revised Edition (NABRE), the New Revised Standard Version, Catholic Edition (RSVCE), and Good News Translation (Today’s English Version, Second Edition), American Bible Society are each approved Catholic editions.
 Source: USCCB’s website

 The Sacraments of the Eucharist and Confession are available to us frequently.
 You can receive the Eucharist by going to Mass on another day in addition to Sunday.
 You can choose a day to go to Confession in the months between the penance services your church holds once or twice a year.

 Jesus gives us grace in the Sacraments.
 We can all use a bit more, can’t we?!
 When we have grace (God’s life) in our souls, we have an extra supernatural power inside of us.
 God works in us to help us to live our lives as He calls us to.

-Study the Catholic faith.
+🥰 Study the Catholic faith.

 Have you ever been asked by someone, “Why do Catholics do ______?” and you didn’t know how to respond?
 It is important for all Catholics to know their faith.
-Now, our Catholic faith is so rich and has a long history (over 2,000 years!) that there is a lot to know.
+Since our Catholic faith is so rich and has a long history (over 2,000 years!) there is a lot to know.
 Start with the basics, like: What do Catholics believe?
 What are the sacraments and why do we have them?

 Here are some resources if you are looking for ideas to get started:

 Buy a Catechism of the Catholic Church or a YouCat (which is the Catechism geared to teens) to have as a reference and to read.
 The Catechisms explain the Catholic faith and what the Church believes in and stands for.